ksiv/junit-restassured-graphql-json-example/README.md

 rest-assured itself.
 3. https://graphql.org/code/#server-libraries this is a list of recomended servers I took a node JS one since it's fastest option.
+4. During `npm install` you ll see a warning message "npm WARN deprecated express-graphql@0.12.0: This package is no longer maintained.
+We recommend using `graphql-http` instead.
+Please consult the migration document https://github.com/graphql/graphql-http#migrating-express-grpahql." it's quite allright as existing functionality suites the purpose